viam-labs/speech-service-api/README.md

 ### to_text(*bytes*)

-The *to_text()* command takes bytes of an mp3 audio file, and converts to to text as a string response.
+The *to_text()* command takes bytes of an mp3 audio file, and returns extracted text as a string response.

 ### to_speech(*string*)

-The *to_text()* command takes a string of text, and converts it to a bytes of an audio speech file.
+The *to_text()* command takes a string of text, and returns bytes of an audio speech file.

 ### completion(*string*, blocking=*bool*)